 - Rest 10s

-– Rest for 45s at the end of the circuit and repeat this circuit twice more time for a total of 3 rounds.
-If pressed for time, do 2 rounds.
+- Rest for 45s at the end of the circuit and repeat this circuit twice more for three rounds.
+If pressed for time, do two rounds.

-Perform each of the following in order for one round.
+Perform each of the following for one round.

 - Rest 15s